fastify/fastify/docs/Migration-Guide-V3.md

 The non-standard `replace-way` shared schema support has been removed.
 This feature has been replace with JSON Schema specification compliant `$ref` based substitution.
-To better understand this change read [Validation and Serialization in Fastify v3](https://dev.to/eomm/validation-and-serialization-in-fastify-v3-2e8l).
+To help understand this change read [Validation and Serialization in Fastify v3](https://dev.to/eomm/validation-and-serialization-in-fastify-v3-2e8l).

 **v2:**